janteuni/MovingThingsFromAPlaceToAnotherPlace/README.md

 ### Purpose

 Purposely, the goal of this repository is to organize things to make them fit the way they have to be fitted.
-Two people needs to move things from a place (more precisely: two places) into another completely different place.
+Two people need to move things from a place (more precisely: two places) to another completely different place.
-This repos is gonna making things accords themselves by assembling the tasks to be done and the people who agree to do them.
+This repo is about making things work out by matching tasks to be done with people who agree to do them.

 ### Syntax

 ```
- #team<int>   Name of the team, index matches /[1-4]/
+ #team<int>   Team name, index matches /[1-4]/
- #p<int>      Name of the place, index matches /[1-4]/
+ #p<int>      Place name, index matches /[1-4]/
  !J           Person 1 who want things to be moved
  !M           Person 2 who want things to be moved
  !<int>       People helping to move things.
 Index matches /[a-Z]*/